tnabtaf/pub_spork/README.md

   --journalyear         Produce table showing number of papers in different
                         journals, each year.
   --tagcountdaterange   Produce table showing number of papers that were
-                        tagged with each tag during a given time perioud.
+                        tagged with each tag during a given time period.
                         --entrystartdate and --entryenddate parameters are
                         required if --tagcountdaterange is specified.
   --entrystartdate ENTRYSTARTDATE